rkociniewski/gac/CONTRIBUTING.md

-# Contributing to Rosario
+# Contributing to Gospel A Caso

-Thank you for your interest in contributing to Rosario! 🙏
+Thank you for your interest in contributing to Gospel A Caso! 🙏

 ## 📋 Table of Contents